Freezing Peppers For Long Term Storage

 Having a successful garden is extremely rewarding.
 However, we often find ourselves frantically giving away peppers every year to anyone who will take them so that they won’t go to waste.

-If you’re in this situation or otherwise have lots of peppers on hand, you may be wondering…can you freeze peppers?
-Freezing bell peppers and other varieties is easy to do, but there are some important steps to get right.
-Learn how to freeze peppers today on Pepper Geek!
+If you’re in this situation (or simply have lots of peppers on hand) you may be wondering if you can freeze peppers.
+Freezing bell peppers and other varieties is easy, but there are some important steps to get right.
+In this article, I’ll share how to freeze peppers the easy way.

 How To Freeze Peppers (Video):

-If you’d like to see the other methods of storing your fresh peppers, read our top 5 ways to preserve peppers here.
+If you’d like to see the other methods of storing your fresh peppers, read our top 5 ways to store peppers here.

 How To Freeze Bell Peppers